openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_classification.rst

 *********

 1. You need to choose, which action classification model you want to train.
-To see the list of supported templates, run the following command:
+To see the list of supported recipes, run the following command:

 .. note::

-  OpenVINO™ Training Extensions supports X3D and MoViNet template now, other architecture will be supported in future.
+  OpenVINO™ Training Extensions supports X3D and MoViNet recipe now, other architecture will be supported in future.

 .. code-block::